 Commercial truck financing is a smart way for businesses and owner-operator truck drivers to obtain commercial vehicles—from semi trucks to dump trucks and beyond—without paying extravagant expenses upfront.
 Instead of paying cash for commercial trucks—which is beyond the budget of many businesses—specialized financing companies lend money that is paid back at predetermined periods in set installments with interest.

 This guide covers the commercial truck financing process from start to finish and also provides specific information for each industry (including semi truck financing rates), so whether it’s a semi truck, dump truck, tow truck, or any other type of commercial truck, you’ll be fully prepared to get financed!

-There are three main components to financing any type of commercial truck, and all of them play a role in determining monthly truck payments:
+There are three main components to financing any type of commercial truck, and all of them play a role in determining your monthly truck payments:

 Before signing anything, know what to expect, what to ask, and what to watch out for with this guide!

-To illustrate, let’s use the same semi truck financing example as before (a new semi truck with a price tag of $150,000.
+To illustrate this idea, let’s use the same semi truck financing example as before—a new semi truck with a price tag of $150,000.

-If the term length is 3 years:
+If the loan term is 3 years:

 If the term length is 5 years:

 - Your monthly payment will be about $2,500

 - Though your monthly payments will be lowering, you will have paid nearly $18,000 in interest payments—almost double the interest paid in comparison to the 3 year loan term.